VerisimilitudeX/SpaGCN/README.md

 ## Usage

-The [**SpaGCN**](https://github.com/jianhuupenn/SpaGCN) package is an implementation of a garph convolutional network for spatial transcriptomics.
+The [**SpaGCN**](https://github.com/jianhuupenn/SpaGCN) package is an implementation of a graph convolutional network for spatial transcriptomics.
 With SpaGCN, you can:
 - Preprocess spatial transcriptomics data from various formats.
 - Build a graph convolutional network with deep iterative clustering algorithm to identify spatial domains
-- identify spatially variable genes for each spatial domain.
+- Identify spatially variable genes for each spatial domain.
-- Create mete genes to mark each spatial domains
+- Create meta genes to mark each spatial domains

 ## Tutorial